Venezuela opposition figures in jail protest - Journal du Cameroun

 Ceballos’ wife Patricia accused Saab of lying about the situation being calm inside the center.

-The incidents come ahead of Sunday’s presidential election in which socialist incumbent Maduro, who has been accused of using the Sebin to crack down on opponents, is seeking a second six-year term.
+The incidents come ahead of Sunday’s presidential election in which socialist incumbent Maduro, who has been accused of using the Sebin to crack down on opponents, is seeking a second six-year term in the crisis-hit nation whose economy is crippled.